aginies/Deploy_HA_SLE_cluster/README.md

 Please report any bugs or improvments to: https://github.com/aginies/Deploy_HA_SLE_cluster.git

-*NOTE*: default root password for Virtual Machine is: "a"
+## Features

+* Automatically download the latest ISO
+* Configure different scenarios with minimal changes needed
+* Pre-install SSH keys for easy access after configuration
+* Parallel background installation of VMs

+## Configuration

+Create different configuration scenarios using the `scenarios/*.ini` files.
+See the existing scenarios for details on what can be configured.

+* Per-VM configuration (VCPUs, RAM, etc.)
+* Package list to install
+* Addons and base image

+Basic configuration (username, password, etc.) is done in the `hark.ini` file.
+See the `hark.ini.example` file for an example configuration.
+The ISO download URL, username and local storage paths will need to be modified.

-* *WARNING* All guest installation will be done at the same time (4 nodes)
+* *WARNING* All guest installation will be done at the same time.
-* *NOTE* You need an HA DVD rom and an SLE12SPX ISO DVD as source for Zypper
-* *NOTE* Host server should be a SLE or an openSUSE (will use zypper)
-* *NOTE* HA1 will be the node where ha-cluster-init will be launched
-* *WARNING* Running the script will erase all previous deployment configuration
-* *NOTE* Scripts are written in shell to simplify external contribution and modification, of course this choice lead to some technical limitation

 ## Install / HOWTO

 * Clone this repository
+* Copy `hark.ini.example` to `hark.ini`
-* Adjust VARS in havm.conf file
+* Adjust settings to your liking
-* Prepare the host: HA_testsuite_host_conf.sh
-* Deploy HA VM: HA_testsuite_deploy_vm.sh
+* Configure the host and create VMs: `sudo ./hark up`
-* Init the cluster: HA_testsuite_init_cluster.sh
+* Bootstrap the cluster (optional): `sudo ./hark bootstrap`
-* Your HA cluster is now able to run some HA scenarios
+* Your HA cluster is now able to run some HA tests

-## havm.conf configuration file
+## Scenario configuration files
-All variables for VM guest and Host.
-Most of them should not be changed.

-*NOTE*:
-You should adjust path to ISO for installation.
-Currently this is using local or NFS ISO via a pool.
-* HACDROM="/var/lib/libvirt/images/SLE-12-SP2-HA-DVD-x86_64-Buildxxxx-Media1.iso"
-* SLECDROM="/var/lib/libvirt/images/SLE-12-SP2-Server-DVD-x86_64-Buildxxxx-Media1.iso"

-If you want to specify another way to ISO (like http etc...) you maybe need to adjust install_vm() function in HA_testsuite_deploy_vm.sh script.
+Most variables should be self-explanatory.
+Define virtual machine instances with a section per virtual machine, with a section title as `[vm:<name>]`.

+Configure Addons to download and install using the `[addon:<name>]` syntax.
+The base addon is used as the installation image.

 ## Scripts

-### HA_testsuite_host_conf.sh
-Configure the host:
-* install virtualization tools and restart libvirtd
-* generate an ssh root key, and prepare a config to connect to HA nodes
-* pre-configure pssh (generate an /etc/hanodes)
-* add HA nodes in /etc/hosts
-* create a Virtual Network: DHCP with host/mac/name/ip for HA nodes
-* create an SBD pool
-* prepapre an image (raw) which contains autoyast file

-### HA_testsuite_deploy_vm.sh
-This script will install all nodes with needed data
-* clean-up all previous data: VM definition, VM images
-* create an hapool to store VM images
-* install all HA VM (using screen)
-* display information how to copy host root key to HA nodes (VM)

 ### HA_testsuite_init_cluster.sh
 Finish the nodes installation and run some tests.
 The ha-cluster-init script will be run on node HA1.

+*NOTE* This script still needs some work to handle the various scenarios configurable by `hark`.

 *NOTE* Use the [force] option to bypass the HA cluster check.

-## AutoYast files
+## AutoYast templates

-Files used for auto-installation of HA nodes.
-Files are copied into a image file (havm_xml.raw) and used as a disk image under HA VM.

-### havm.xml
-This file is the autoyast profile with Graphical interface installation.

-### havm_mini.xml
-This file is the autoyast profile (simple without GUI).

-## functions
-Contains needed functions for all scripts.
+The AutoYast files used for auto-installation are based on the templates found in `templates/`.
+These may need to be modified for different versions of SLE or openSUSE.